 Figure 3.3 Updation Rule

-4. Now take the preview and edit some values in the rows of the dynamic grid and click the ‘Update Details’ button to update the values to the list data source as below.
-Here, the high lighted fields in the dynamic grid are edited.
-On clicking, the update button notice that the values are updated to the list data source.
+Now take the preview and edit some values in the rows of the dynamic grid and click the ‘Update Details’ button to update the values to the SQL data source as below.
+Here, the highlighted fields in the dynamic grid are edited.
+On clicking, the update button notices that the values are updated to the SQL data source.

 Figure 3.4 Updation Preview